Credit card kiting

 Credit card kiting refers to the use of one or more credit cards to obtain cash and purchasing power they do not have, or pay credit card balances with the proceeds of other cards.
 Unlike check kiting, which is illegal under nearly all circumstances, laws against credit card kiting are not completely prohibitive of the practice, thereby allowing it to be done to some degree.
 It is up to the banks to detect the practice and when necessary, stop it.

 In order for prosecution to occur in a credit card kiting scheme, a bank must prove intent to deceive.
-Et seq. reference infers paying credit card minimum balances with credit card proceeds is de facto evidence of deceit.

 Methods

 Introductory rates

 Many credit cards offer introductory rates, which in some cases, could be as low as 0% to which balances from other cards can be transferred.
 In theory, this enables the endless transfer of balances between cards, and since so many offers are available, this could be carried out for a long period of time.
 But many banks now have become aware of this practice, and introductory rates are offered only a limited number of times.
+Credit card companies also charge fees for balance transfers, usually 3%.
 In this case, the kiter is delaying legally due balances, and potentially, interest payable to the credit card bank.